 Blue Lagoon fact sheet

-Blue Lagoon Origins
+Blue Lagoon origins

 Wellbeing and harmony with nature are hallmarks of the Blue Lagoon experience.
 Founded in 1992 to unlock the benefits of the geothermal seawater, Blue Lagoon Iceland encompasses transformative spa experiences that enhance the wellbeing of both people and planet.

 At the Blue Lagoon, we warmly welcome guests from all backgrounds, including diverse ethnicities, religions, and genders.
 We are committed to continuously improving our facilities to better accommodate everyone.
-Our goal is to ensure every guest has a positive experience and leaves with unforgettable memories
+Our goal is to ensure every guest has a positive experience and leaves with unforgettable memories.

 Wellbeing in otherworldly nature